EuanMarney/Two-Roads-Charity-App/README.md

 # SH29 Main

+### Installing and running React expo
+    to install you neeed to make sure that You have node JS installed this can be done on mac with brew install node this can be done on windows by going to https://nodejs.org/en/download

+    Set up
+        Once node JS is installed you can check by running "node --version" in terminal / Command prompt Check to see that npm and npx have been installed alongside node by running "npm -v" and "npx -v"

+        Next navigate to SH29_main directory
+        !important on mac you MUST run npx before any expo commands (otherwise zsh will say that expo is not recognised)

+        Then you are going to want to run "npx expo init" this sets up the tempate and environment - You will need to do this before git pull as simply having the files is not enough to run the code later on, npm environments can be weird

+        Call the app TwoRoads when prompted
+        Then select the blank tempate:
+        After this try to git pull and push to make sure that you are set up with everyone

+    Login:
+        to use the app you need to be logged into Expo I have created a twoRoads account First run "npx expo whoami" to see if you are already logged in - if nothing comes back then run the following "npx login"
+        when prompted userneame = tworoadstest
+        password = EddieFirstTestApp23

+        run "npx expo whoami" again to make sure that you are logged in as tworoadstest You need to be logged in to run the app

+    Running and Testing:
+        To run the application you can run "expo start" or "npx expo start" on mac this will create a local server (localhost) that anyone on your network can see Download the expo Go app from the Apple app store or google play store

+        Next go the the expo app on your phone and login using the above credentials you should be able to see the local server on your phone if everything is set correctly

+        NOTE: this will not work on eduroam due to the way that it is configured, if you want to test it in uni you have to be on a local hotspot

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.